sidor2/devops-module11-eks/README.md

 ### STEP 4: Deploy your Java Application with 2 replicas

-- You deploy your Java application using Fargate with 3 replicas using the same setup as before.
+- (Option 1) You deploy your Java application using Fargate with 3 replicas using the same setup as before.

 ```
 kubectl apply -f java-app/secret.yaml